Best Wood For Furniture

-Hardwoods are without a doubt the best type of wood variety for furniture.
+Hardwoods are no doubt the best type of wood variety for furniture.
 Despite being increasingly difficult to obtain, hardwood furniture has a combination of durability and beauty that no engineered wood or softwood can match.

 Despite their beauty, softwoods are not nearly as durable as hardwoods.
 While many different types of engineered wood are available, hardwood’s beauty and natural character cannot currently copy replicated by any technological process.

-According to the Janka Hardness test, which measures the hardest woods on the planet, lignum vitae is the hardest wood (Guaiacum sanctum).
+According to the Janka Hardness test, which measures the hardest wood on the planet, lignum vitae is the hardest wood (Guaiacum sanctum).

 The Janka scale rates at 4,500 lb. selecting the perfect wood for furniture frequently involves balancing the contrasting wood beauty and wood density factors.

 One type of hardwood, in particular, the Red-Maple Leaf, excels at both.
 It is a rare component of maple used in furniture, and it has a more exquisite grain pattern and a more vibrant color than regular maple.